OpportunityInsights/EconomicTracker/docs/oi_tracker_data_documentation.src.md

 * Grocery
 * Workplace

 **Notes:** Google does not release data for geographies where their internal quality and privacy thresholds are not met.
-Therefore some geographic areas are omitted from the series for certain breakdowns.
+Therefore some geographic areas are omitted from the series for certain finer breakdowns while the release of others can be delayed while under review.
+When data is missing for 1 or 2 consecutive days we linearly interpolate the missing values and construct the 7 day moving average including these interpolated values.
+If data is missing for 3 or more consecutive days, the corresponding 7 day moving average is also recorded as missing whenever it overlaps with the missing data.

 Time Away From Home is calculated by multiplying the mean time spent inside home from the American Time Use Survey by the percent change in time spent at residential locations reported by Google.
 For more information about this imputation, see the **[accompanying paper](https://opportunityinsights.org/wp-content/uploads/2020/05/tracker_paper.pdf)**.